WHY DOES MY DOG EAT POOP (excrement) :-

 In my experience one of the main reasons for poop eating is a poor diet, the dog in question is lacking something in it's diet, mineral/minerals, vitamin/vitamins, but more often protein.
 A dog is generally fed by it's owner and apart from killing and eating something itself or stealing/begging for food it cannot supplement it's diet itself apart from eating poo when out and about.
 A dogs nose can smell the nutrients left in another animals poop and will eat it if they are lacking in it.
 I am not an expert in canine nutrition but have covered nutritional needs in my behaviour training and general research, and know how diet can effect behaviour, sometimes in a big way.

 An adult dog needs generally 20-24% of good quality protein in it's diet, if your dog is on a genuine natural meat diet (not canned food) it should be getting the correct protein level.
 If on canned food the protein level is generally around 10% (far to low) and it will probably be of a low quality.
-If on a cheap supermarket own brand dry food or similar the protein level may well show the correct amount but it will also be low quality protein labelled animal derivatives or crude protein, you want to be seeing protein coming from a STATED source like chicken, beef, lamb, fish etc (not pork, many dogs are intolerant of pork meat).
-There are some good dry foods out there that have good quality protein in them of the required amount.
+If on a cheap supermarket own brand dry food or similar the protein level may well show the correct amount but it will also be low quality protein labelled animal derivatives or crude protein, you want to be seeing protein coming from a STATED source like chicken, beef, lamb, fish etc. There are some good dry foods out there that have good quality protein in them of the required amount.
 Many dogs out there are on much higher protein levels and there is much talk about links with agression/hyperactivity and high protein levels, as yet the only real clinical findings is a link between high protein levels and territorial agression (fear based) and not other forms of aggression like dominance, studies continue.

 There are of course many dogs out there on a low protein diet that do OK and don’t eat poop but if you do have a problem then this could be the cause.

 SO, if your dog is on a bad or low protein diet and is eating poop then the first thing to do is get them on a good diet, it may cost a little more than what you are presently feeding them but if on dry food for instance, a 15kg bag of good food works out little more than buying poor quality food in smaller amounts.
-Look for a food that firstly (if a dry food) is all one colour as dogs are not supposed to eat colourings and this can cause other problems, look for a protein level of 20-24% (more is required for puppies and juveniles and other added nutrients which should already be found in a good puppy/juvenile food), the protein should be stated as coming from a recognized source (chicken, fish, beef, lamb etc, not pork).
+Look for a food that firstly (if a dry food) is all one colour as dogs are not supposed to eat colourings and this can cause other problems, look for a protein level of 20-24% (more is required for puppies and juveniles and other added nutrients which should already be found in a good puppy/juvenile food), the protein should be stated as coming from a recognized source (chicken, fish, beef, lamb etc,).

 If you decide to feed a raw meat or cooked meat diet (I do) it may be advantageous to add a small part of quality mixer to help keep the teeth clean.
 There is evidence that dogs do prefer cooked meat as it tastes better.
 Be careful with leaving meat down in the summer (flys), most dogs will eat their food straight away if you go about it properly (see being in control).
 Try to steer away from feeding your dog just tinned food, the quality and level of protein is low and water content very high, this sort of food will go quickly through the dog and not much goodness will be absorbed.
 Many dogs can survive on this and look OK but they may be lacking in things.